If you have tried unsuccessfully on your own to deal with either denial or enabling (or both),

 The line between short-term compassion and long-term enabling can be hard to see.

 been enabled and kept from growing and healing?
-Are you an
+Are you an enabler?

 |ENABLING: facilitating the status quo for Addicts.